thuongtuandang/sale_prediction_self_attention_and_classical_models/README.md

 - I haven't used some additional features, for example: holiday or the weather of next week.
 - The processing time is slow, so I don't use many loops to adjust the input_chunk and the learning rate.
 - I didn't use GPU to speed up the training.

+Comments and suggestions are welcome.
+Thanks for reading!